 Built for the Deputy Lord Lieutenant of Ayrshire as a grand gesture of Scottish baronial exuberance, this magnificent turreted pile with its castellated walls, 30 acres of landscaped grounds and

 views over the Irish Sea to Ailsa Craig is a thrilling prospect – and a well-oiled heritage destination.
-Michelin-starred chef Adam Stokes has moved on to open his own gaff, Adam’s Restaurant in Birmingham, but the kitchen is in safe hands.
-Fixed-price dinners are still the main event, and
+Michelin-starred Matt Worswick has moved on to take over The Warehouse in Southport, but the kitchen is in safe hands.
+Fixed-price ‘gourmet’ menus explore contemporary themes,

 Add your blog review of Glenapp Castle to Square Meal